 Unbelief and sin are inversely related to the first principles of the gospel: faith in Jesus Christ removes unbelief, and repentance removes sin.
 Unimpaired by these handicaps, a person can then begin to understand and obey the word of God.
 Mormon noted that in this same time period “there was nothing preached in all the churches except it were repentance and faith in God” (Mosiah 25:22).
 The preaching of these two prerequisites to baptism served anciently as an antidote to the problems of unbelief and sin.
 Parents of the rising generation today are likewise under strict command to teach these first principles to their children (D&C 68:25).

+The Challenge of Persecution.
 During this time of unbelief, persecution against the Church in Zarahemla became so great that king Mosiah sent out a proclamation forbidding the persecution of Church members (Mosiah 27:1–2).
 In an epistle to Timothy, the Apostle Paul wrote, “All that will live godly in Christ Jesus shall suffer persecution” (2 Tim 3:12).
-This truth dispensations and continents and will be true of members of the Church of Jesus Christ until the millennial day.
+This truth spans dispensations and continents and will be true of members of the Church of Jesus Christ until the millennial day.
 The Prophet Joseph Smith taught, “The enemies of this people will never get weary of their persecution against the Church, until they are overcome” (Teachings of the Prophet Joseph Smith 259).
 Although elements of our modern society may have altered the form of the attack, the challenges are still basically the same.
 Perhaps the day of mass martyrdom is over, but Lucifer’s goal has never been exclusively the death of the body.
 A live body, dead to Christ, is more important to him than a martyr awaiting celestial glory.
 Jesus cautioned his disciples: “Be not afraid of them that kill the body, and after that have no more that they can do.
 But I will forewarn you whom ye shall fear: Fear him, which after he hath killed hath power to cast into hell; yea, I say unto you, Fear him” (Luke 12:4–5).
 The Church today faces a sophisticated and in some cases organized force of unbelievers who have at their disposal the communication technology to spread their war of words against the Saints.

 In a First Presidency message entitled “Keep the Faith,” Elder Gordon B. Hinckley wrote: